Become a speaker

 • Limit the scope: be realistic about the material you can cover in the time allowed.

-Our annual in-person event DSF live will run on June 18th at CodeNode in London UK.
-This event is designed for UK-based attendees and speakers and will be an in-person conference.
-40 speakers, three speaker rooms, and 600 attendees.
-We also have options to speak virtually at a variety of events, including our annual online festival in November 2022.
+We are running two in person Festivals in 2023.
+Saturday May 20th 2023 and Saturday October 14th 2023, both at CodeNode in London, UK.
+This event is designed for UK-based attendees and speakers, and will be an in-person conference.
+40 speakers, four speaker rooms, and 600 attendees.
+We also have options to speak virtually at a variety of events across the year.
+We hold our DSF Sandbox Sessions monthly, and we welcome applications for these events.